DonaldKellett/Software-Foundations-Checklist/README.md

 - - - - [x] Exercise: 2 stars (contents_in)
 - - - - [x] Exercise: 2 stars (in_perm_delete)
 - - - - [x] Exercise: 4 stars (contents_perm)
-- - - [ ] The Main Theorem: Equivalence of Multisets and Permutations
+- - [ ] Selection Sort, With Specification and Proof of Correctness